-Satellite images and tracking maps of Category 3 Major Hurricane Ophelia 2017, October 6 - 17.
+Satellite images, weather maps and tracks of Category 3 Major Hurricane Ophelia 2017, October 6 - 17.
 Max wind speed 115mph.

 Ophelia will remain a powerful extratropical cyclone with hurricane-force winds while it moves near Ireland and the United Kingdom Monday and Monday night.
 Strong winds and heavy rain are likely in portions of these areas, along with dangerous marine conditions.
 For more details on the magnitude, timing, and location of impacts from post-tropical Ophelia, residents in Ireland should refer to products issued by Met Eireann, and residents in the United Kingdom should refer to products issued by the Met Office.